-Master of Fine Arts in Theatre; Concentration in Directing
+Master of Fine Arts - Theatre; Concentration in Directing

 The MFA in Directing is designed to prepare the student, through academic and real world opportunities, to work and compete in the professional arena.
 The director will be trained to be a leader and shaper who is always the mediator working with the production team as the head of the collaborative process.

 The program is crafted to balance the academic and literary with professional internships to help ready the MFA candidate for placement in the working market today.
 The program is hands-on training in the craft of directing working directly with the MFA programs in performance and playwriting.
 The student begins with play analysis and dramaturgy and basic elements in the first year; design elements and collaborative process in the second year; and professional preparation and internship in their third year.
 The student will have a chance to work on a fully realized play each of their three years in the program.

 - The ability to direct a theatrical production by working with a team that includes actors, designers, stage manager, and all attendant areas.

 - Knowledge of Dramatic Literature

 - An understanding of the basic world canon of dramatic literature including emphasis on Shakespeare, Restoration, Eighteenth Century, Modern, and Contemporary plays.

 - Directing of Plays/Productions